AnthonyTC89/rb_tic_tac_toe/README.md

 1. It's necesary to have [Ruby](https://www.ruby-lang.org/en/) installed in your computer.
 2. Clone or download a copy of this repo to your computer.
 3. Open your project to the bin directory.
-4. Start the game using the cammand
+4. Start the game using the cammand:
  ```
  ruby main.rb
  ```